Also known as "Langstroth Jumbo"

 Any other hive that is called a "Jumbo" is not a Jumbo, but probably a term used for marketing purposes.
 For some reason the B.S.
 14 x 12 B.S.
 Deep is often referred to as "Jumbo", but it isn't.
 You must be aware they are incompatible.

-Information for this page has been gleaned from a number of sources.
-As with anything historical of this nature, where little or no original material exists, I have had to piece it together as best as I can.
+Information for this page has been gleaned from several sources.
+As with anything of this nature, where little or no original material exists, I have had to piece it together as best as I can.
 I have taken care to ensure it is as accurate as possible.